 Posters are a structured yet informal way to share your work, get visibility for ideas, and stimulate discussions with colleagues.
 Ideally, posters will highlight:

-Online posters at Schools Connect 2021 will include a short slide deck (10-12 slides) and short self-recorded video (roughly 15 minutes) that will be uploaded to the conference site.
+Online posters at Schools Connect 2022 will include a one-page PDF poster and 15-minute audio presentation that will be recorded in the conference platform.
 Online posters are available in the conference site for the duration of the event.
 At least one poster author must register for the online conference and participate by responding to comments and questions in the discussion board devoted to the poster.
 Unlike in-person Connect conferences, one individual is able to present multiple posters during the event.
 You are welcome to submit more than one poster proposal and present more than one if accepted.

 ASHA is not able to provide financial support for authors to participate in the conference.
 If your poster is selected, you must pay all registration fees associated with your participation.

 The information below is meant to guide you step-by-step through the online Call for Posters submission process for Schools Connect.
 Please thoroughly read the guidelines and explanations before beginning the submission process.

 We recommend that you draft, edit, and save your proposal in a Word/text document and then copy and paste the text into the submission system to ensure accuracy in word count, spelling, and grammar.

 To comply with General Data Protection Regulation (GDPR) requirements, all submitters will need to register a new account, even if you submitted a poster proposal for Connect in a previous year.
 Select "Create Account" on the submission system landing page and fill out your profile information to begin your submission (sometimes referred to as "abstract" in the submission system).

 Follow the links to begin a new Abstract and enter the required information: